impleri/player-skills/readme.md

 A restrictions handles the logic for determining if a player has an ability based on the set condition, current dimension, and current biome.
 It may also provide a replacement to the target resource.
 Like Skills, we provide no restrictions here.
 The other xSkills mods implements restrictions for many vanilla elements.

+#### ID Parsing

+Creating restrictions can be tedious.
+In order to help reduce that, all restriction identifiers as well as dimension and biome facets share the same identifier parsing.
+This means that string identifiers can be used (e.g. `minecraft:zombie`) as well as mod IDs (e.g. `minecraft:*` or `@minecraft`) and tags (`#minecraft:desert` or `#desert`) can be used where appropriate.
+Note that not everything uses tags (e.g. dimensions), so it won't work with those.
+These work in Data Packs, KubeJS, and CraftTweaker.

+## Caveats

+Because of the way we're handling spawn conditions, if you are using an `unless` condition, you should not also manipulate `usable` in the same restriction.
+Just keep the two restrictions separate.

 ## Data Packs